1 Day in Madrid Itinerary: Best Things to Do, See & Eat

 Stroll the gardens of El Retiro: Jardines del Arquitecto Herrero Palacios, Jardรญn de Vivaces, the Rosaleda (rose garden), the Jardines de Cecilio Rodrรญguez, and the Jardines de Parterre Francรฉs.

-You can even row boats on the artificial lake, the Estanque Grande del Retiro, or have a drink on the Florida Park terrace.
+You can even row boats on the lake, the Estanque Grande del Retiro, or have a drink on the Florida Park terrace.

 The crown jewel of Retiro Park is the Palacio de Cristal (Crystal Palace).
 This glass and iron building is ethereal, and best appreciated in the afternoon when golden sunlight pours in through the glass panels.
-This is the spot for photos.

 8. Browse the San Miguel Market

-From bites of Spanish cheese, slices of jamรณn, olives, paella, and fresh bread, to seaweed salads, and fresh Italian pizza, the Mercado San Miguel has worldly food stalls for every palate.
-The market is crowded at pretty much any time of day, and finding a table and chairs takes some patience, but thatโ€™s part of the fun!
+From bites of manchego cheese, slices of jamรณn, olives, paella, and fresh bread, to seaweed salads and fresh Italian pizza, the San Miguel Market has worldly food stalls for every palate.

-Mercado de San Miguel is a popular spot for a reason.
+This market is a popular spot for a reason.
 So find a spot along the bar by the windows to stand and enjoy a glass of vermouth or a mouthful of fresh seafood and take it all in.
+And donโ€™t leave without buying a couple of sweet treats from the colorful pastry stall, Madreamiga!

-9. Eat Dinner at Restaurante-Coctelerรญa Inclรกn Brutal
+9. Enjoy Tapas at Inclรกn Brutal

 Walk down the narrow Allejรณn del Gato and come upon a unique dining experience at Inclรกn Brutal.
+Loved by travelers and Madrilleรฑos alike, Inclรกn Brutal is a whole vibe.

 The restaurant is themed around the famous Spanish poet Ramรณn Marรญa del Valle-Inclรกn, a Galician writer who birthed the grotesque literary genre.

-The restaurant is characterized by moody, gaudy decor.
+Restaurant Inclรกn Brutal is characterized by moody, gaudy decor.
 The food and beverage presentation is ostentatious, and your cocktail will likely be served in the head of Cruella de Vil or the Joker.

 One of my dishes was served in a large dinosaur egg, complete with dry ice smoke.
 Truly an ode to the grotesque!
 The patatas bravas?
 Served in a sprouting potato bowl.

 As for the flavors?
-Expect an innovative twist on traditional Spanish dishes like the beloved croquetas and spanish tortilla.
+Expect an innovative twist on traditional Spanish dishes like the beloved croquetas and Spanish tortilla.

 Make sure to order the octopus and scallops; absolutely mouthwatering!
 For your sweet tooth, I recommend the cheesecake, served on a plate of flames (you'll see).

-10. Flamenco Show
+10. Go to a Flamenco Show

 Feel the dancers' passion from your seat in the tablao (flamenco theater).
 The stage features dancers, a drummer, a guitar player, and a vocalist.
 The tablao setting is intimate and acts as a portal into the intense, emotional, and moving world of Spanish flamenco.